 You saved two people from drowning as a teenager.
 Share that incident…

 I was having my morning walk on the banks of River Ganga in Rishikesh and suddenly saw two people drowning and no one willing to save them so I jumped in 40 feet deep fast flowing water of the mighty river and saved them.

 Tell us about the status of wrestling in India – competitions, opponents, facilities, expectations and coaches…

 The status of infrastructure is good in Delhi and Haryana but it is in dire straits in Uttarakhand.
 I have been practicing in mud for years now.
 Numerous representations to government officials have not worked.

 Where do you see five years from now?

-I will try my best to win medals for my country at international level, be it the Olympics or the Commonwealth Games.
+I will try my best to win medals for my country at international level as a wrestler, be it the Olympics or the Commonwealth Games.
 Also, I want to be an Indian Army officer by then.